0ceal0t/Dalamud-VFXEditor/README.md

 ## TODO

-- [ ] Change all 3 revised scale at the same time
 - [ ] Preview on select hover
 - [ ] Better 3D model bg texture
 - [ ] Option to not load 3D model